Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 String value of the error type.
 Could be `ARROWHEAD`, `INVALID_PARAMETER`, `AUTH`, `FORBIDDEN`, `DATA_NOT_FOUND`, `TIMEOUT`, `LOCKED`, `INTERNAL_SERVER_ERROR` or `EXTERNAL_SERVER_ERROR`.

+## InterfaceName

+A String indentifier that is intended to be both human and machine-readable.
+The allowed characters are letters (english alphabet only) and numbers.
+A name has to start with a letter and must following the snake_case naming convention.
+The identifier maximum length is 63 characters.

 ## LogSeverity

 Alias for a String value that describes the kind and seriousness of a log message.
 Could be `ALL`, `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`.